tsypuk/aws-console-bar/docs/index.markdown

   - Customize each AWS account with a distinct name, icons, glyphs, and smiles for easy identification.
   - Enhances user experience with personalized visual elements.

-- **Local Storage:**
+- **Data Privacy and Security:**
-  - Metrics and statistics are stored locally for easy access and analysis.
+  - Metrics and statistics are not pushed to any cloud or third party - they are fully stored on your machine local storage for easy access and analysis.
   - Provides a reliable and fast way to access historical usage data.

+- **It is OpenSourced:**
+  - Follow to official [https://github.com/tsypuk/aws-console-bar](https://github.com/tsypuk/aws-console-bar) of the project and view the sources and full business logic if needed

 ## Support OS Project: